 * * * * *

 ‘Melangel’l (JP?) wrote on The Guardian’s site, 2/08/2010, that ‘Jim had spent everything he had on Jacquetta in her last couple of years.’
-This was not true, but a really despicable lie, and we have shown in earlier postings how Jim Perrin conducts his finances.
+This was not true, but a really despicable lie, and we have shown in earlier postings how Jim Perrin conducts his financial matters.

-He told one of her sisters within only days of Jac’s death — her funeral service had not yet taken place! — that he ‘needed money to move on with… it was only fair’; and he was pressuring Jac’s children to pay him a quite impossibly large sum (this was the measure of the man… ), ref.
+He told one of her sisters within only days of Jac’s death — her funeral service had not yet taken place! — that he ‘needed money to move on with… it was only fair’ and he was pressuring Jac’s children to pay him a quite impossibly large sum (this was the measure of the man… ) ref.
 Overheard at the funeral.
-Nevertheless, on page 299 of West he wrote that he ‘had organised finance, bought a house and moved in on the first anniversary of Jac’s funeral’ that is, 2006, — despite having told everyone how impoverished he was… and that she was the cause!
-(However we later learned that he had charmed a young woman who had put all her trust in him, and all her money in his control and it was with this new partner that he moved into the house he wrote of in West.
-Although of course he didn’t mention her in the book!)
-That’s how Jim Perrin ‘organised his finances’.
-Sadly, that too ended in heartache for the young woman involved — but then, in quick succession, there was another… And despite what he wrote it is somewhat surprising that Jim Perrin had a house to sell in 2010 — of his own that is — considering his claims of poverty: and his failure to accept the legal responsibilities towards the support of his under-age children, is remarkable.
+Nevertheless, on page 299 of West he wrote that he ‘had organised finance, bought a house [this house we know was another in Llanrhaeadr ym Mochnant, where he had first lived in 2002] and moved in on the first anniversary of Jac’s funeral’ that is, 2006 — despite having told everyone how impoverished he was… and that Jac was the cause!
+(However we were later told that he had charmed a young woman who had put all her trust in him, and all her money in his control and it was with this new partner that he moved into the house he wrote of in West — but of course he didn’t mention her in the book!)
+That was how Jim Perrin had ‘organised his finances’.
+Sadly, that too ended only in heartache for the young woman involved: but, in quick succession, there was another… So we know that he did have a house to sell in 2010 — albeit acquired at the cost of two different young women’s trust.
+Although it is difficult to keep track (as is his intention) the pattern is clear — that is, his modus operandi.

 * * * * *